IamNotBrianZ/Modern-Industrialization-Refreshed/readme.md

 Some blocks in MI don't exist in GTM
 I'll re-color some already existing textures in GTM to fix that

+The ctm textures of machine controllers and hatches don't work in ATM10 (Works fine in my testing instance with fresh MI and athena installed, i don't know what's going on)

 I don't know how to get emissive textures to work

 ## Credits